cybex-gmbh/laravel-multifactor/README.md

 In Force Mode, you must specify the method to use.
 The package supports currently the following methods:
 - **Email**: Users receive a login url and or a one-time code via email to authenticate.

-Install the package via Composer:
+### Email Only Login

+Users can log in using a unique email link, enabling authentication with just their email address.

+## Installation

 ```bash
 composer require cybex-gmbh/laravel-multi-factor
 ```

-Publish the Configuration File:
+### Publish the Configuration File

 ```bash
 php artisan vendor:publish --provider="CybexGmbh\LaravelMultiFactor\LaravelMultiFactorServiceProvider" --tag="multi-factor.config"
 ```

-Configure the Package:
+### Configure the Package

 Open the `config/multi-factor.php` file and adjust the settings as needed.
 For example: